 Due to the uneven distribution of industries across Melbourne, the spatial implications of structural economic change will vary by region.
 Recent and projected employment growth for the five broad regions in Melbourne is shown in Figure 9.

-Yarra is which includes the local government areas of City of Melbourne Port Philip.
-Based on current projections, the Central region will capture of Melbourne’s employment growth the next 15 years: an estimated ,000 additional jobs.
-A significant portion of metropolitan employment growth will also be captured in the
+Yarra is located within the Inner Metro region which also includes the local government areas of City of Melbourne and Port Philip.
+Based on current projections, the Central region will capture around a quarter of Melbourne’s employment growth over the next 15 years: an estimated 180,000 additional jobs.
+A significant proportion of metropolitan employment growth will also be captured in the Inner South East, with the rest spread relatively evenly across metropolitan Melbourne’s regions.